Loading...

 Hackers like to use various sophisticated techniques to hack into an account.
 One technique uses a program to guess your password systematically until they get it right.
 To identify this and other types of suspicious activity, our system monitors all network activity and then flags suspicious activity patterns.
 Then, depending on the type of activity, it will either blacklist the IP address or flag it for review.

 The most common reason we'll blacklist an IP address is due to a high number of failed login attempts to your control panel, email accounts, site builders, SQL, SSH, FTP, etc., in a short time.
-This type of activity could be benign, as in the case of a forgotten password.
-Still, it could also be a symptom of malicious activity, such as a hacker trying to access your account.
-Unfortunately, sometimes it's hard to tell, which can result in an erroneously blacklisted IP.
+This could happen if you've forgotten your password or if someone is trying to hack your account.
+Sometimes, an IP could be mistakenly blocked.

 A blacklist status is often temporary.
-If the IP address you're connecting from is blacklisted because you mistyped your password a few too many times, try again in about two hours.
+If your IP is blocked due to too many incorrect password attempts, try again in about two hours.
 In the meantime, it's a good idea to reset your passwords.
 Check out how to create a strong password for a few tips.

 Other Attacks